Correct Brother Sewing Machine Stitch Settings To Get The Stitch Right

 Brother Sewing Machine Stitch Symbols

 Symbols are usually numbered on the dial or chart.
 The number corresponds to the stitch in your manual.
+Some model has a reverse lever button too.
+So you can do back stitch too.

 How To Set The Stitch On A Brother Sewing Machine?